-Standard 4: Students will expand their working vocabularies to effectively communicate and understand texts.
+Standard 4: Students will expand their grade-level vocabularies through reading, word study, and class discussion.

 This item is a DOK 2 because the student must comprehend the text, particularly in paragraph 4 and make inferences in order to determine the meaning of a word.